About This Resource

 People use substances for a variety of reasons.
-Some may use substances out of curiosity, or because they’re influenced by their friends, family and/or peers.
+Some may use substances out of curiosity.
+Others do because they’re influenced by their friends, family, and/or peers.

-All substances have mood-altering effects, and some can stimulate the brain to “feel good” — at least temporarily.
-Some people use substances to cope with difficult feelings (e.g. sadness, anxiety, anger, etc.) or when stress becomes more than they know how to handle.
+All substances affect our mood.
+Some can make the brain “feel good” — at least temporarily.
+People might use substances to cope with difficult feelings like sadness, anxiety, or anger.
+Or, they use them when stress becomes more than they know how to handle.

-Young people’s brains are still developing into their twenties, which means the “judgment” part of the brain is still growing.
-A young person’s brain can have difficulty knowing how much is “too much,” knowing when to stop and fully understanding all the risks of long-term substance use (e.g. impacts to internal organs, brain function, attention span, memory, etc.).
+Even into their twenties, young people’s brains are still developing.
+This means the “judgment” part of the brain is still growing.
+A young person’s brain can have difficulty knowing how much is “too much” and knowing when to stop.
+They might not fully understand the risks of long-term substance use.
+Some of these long-term risks include impacts on internal organs, brain function, attention span, and memory.

-Struggling with substance use can be difficult, and completely stopping use is not easy.
-Withdrawal refers to the physical and emotional symptoms that a person experiences when they drastically reduce their substance use or completely stop using substances (going “cold turkey”).
-Signs and symptoms of withdrawal can include anything from mild discomfort (such as a headache) to seizures.
+Struggling with substance use can be difficult.
+It’s not easy to stop completely.
+Withdrawal refers to the symptoms that someone experiences when they drastically reduce or completely stop using substances (going "cold turkey").
+The symptoms can be physical or emotional.
+They may include anything from mild discomfort (such as a headache) to seizures.
 Some of the effects of withdrawal can be fatal.

-“Addiction” is a common term used to describe when a behaviour is out of control, usually in a harmful way.
+“Addiction” is a term often used to describe when a behaviour is out of control, often in a harmful way.
 The meaning of addiction may vary by person or culture.
-When it comes to the risks and harms of substance use, we prefer to use the terms “problematic substance use” or “substance use problem,” which describe the use of a substance over time that causes negative effects (e.g. adverse physical, emotional and/or social impacts).
+When it comes to the risks and harms of substance use, we prefer to use the terms “problematic substance use” or “substance use problem.”
+These terms describe the use of a substance over time that causes negative effects.

 The presence of one or more of these factors can be a sign of a substance use problem: